Ntropish/space-converters/README.md

 ## Testing

-This module has been thoroughly tested for various scenarios.
-However, if you find any bugs or issues, feel free to open an issue on the GitHub repository.
+This module is just getting started and is not thoroughly tested.

 ## License